cc54321/healthiest-meals-client/README.md

 4 allow all visitors to search for recipes

-5 allow registerd users to save recipes to a favorites page.
+5 allow registered users to save recipes to a favorites page.

 6 integrate api using axios